gbudjeakp/UX-Developer-Intern---Web-Developer-Intern-Challenge/README.md

  ![picture of fixed UI problem](/refimages/Afterfix.png?raw=true)

+## CI/CD ##
+Since the app was hosted using netlify, it was easy to connect to github.
+Thus any time changes were made and pushed to the git repo, Netlify would detect those changes, and apply them to the application on the netlify server.

 ## Conclusion ##
-There were some things I couldn't figure out how to do with Polaris. using the menu items to form links.
-I did however com up with a weird fix for that.
+There were some things I couldn't figure out how to do with Polaris. using the menu items to form links and some small styling issues as a result of tempering with the Polaris styles.
 I really enjoyed working on this challenge, as it allowed me to try techniques and technologies I had not used before.